Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 Square charges different fees for different kinds of transactions, including:

 Venmo is a subsidiary company of Paypal that was created to make transferring money between friends and colleagues easier.
-The service makes it easy to transfer to people who also have a Venmo account and it can also be used to make secure purchases online.
+The service makes it easy to transfer to people with a Venmo account and can be used to make secure purchases online.

 Venmo fees/charges

-For people using their bank accounts and Venmo balance to transfer and make payments, almost everything is free.
-However, sending money from your credit cards comes with a 3% fee, and instant transfers come with a 1% fee.
-There are also fees for ATM withdrawals if you’re using your Venmo card.
+Almost everything is free for people using their bank accounts and Venmo balance to transfer and make payments.
+However, sending money from your credit cards comes with a 3% fee, and instant transfers come with a 1.75% fee.
+There are also out-of-network fees for ATM withdrawals when using your Venmo card.

 Skrill is an online wallet that has been designed with online gamers and traders in mind.
-Like Paypal, Skrill allows users to send and receive money securely online.
-It also helps gamers to manage their in-game purchases and account balances so that they never miss a game.
+Like PayPal, Skrill allows users to send and receive money securely online.
+It also helps gamers manage their in-game purchases and account balances, never missing a game.

-Skrill can be used to manage cryptocurrencies and has a buy and sell function that makes trading crypto a breeze.
+You can also use Skrill to manage cryptocurrencies, and it has a buy and sell function that makes trading crypto a breeze.

 Skrill fees/charges

-Signing up for a skrill account is free, but there are various different fees applied to transactions.
+Signing up for a Skrill account is free, but various fees are applied to transactions.
 Most transfers, including international transfers, are free, but there is a fee of up to 2% for domestic transfers.

 Final Thoughts

-There you have it, 8 excellent PayPal alternatives to improve the way you send or receive money.
+There you have it: eight excellent PayPal alternatives to improve how you send or receive money.
 Which one is your go-to payment system?
 Let us know in the comments!

 If none of these PayPal alternatives fit the bill, check out our guide to the top 5 payment gateways for eCommerce for more ideas.